johnnguyen2020/ComputerSystems/Assignment7_AdvancedMemory/README.md

 - Name: John Nguyen
 - How many hours did it take you to complete this assignment?
 30
 - Did you collaborate with any other students/TAs/Professors?
-Duwasa, Ray Trebicka, Ron Sharma, Billy Xu
+Duwasa, Ray Trebicka, Ron Sharma
 - Did you use any external resources?
 (Cite them below)
   - https://danluu.com/malloc-tutorial/
 - (Optional) What was your favorite part of the assignment?